By Mike Bennighof, Ph.D.

 How would Pye’s battle fleet have performed, had they been brought forward in June 1942?
 The Japanese likewise deployed seven battleships in the operation – three with the fleet’s Main Body, including the massive super-battleship Yamato, and four attached to the Aleutians invasion force but actually stationed halfway between the two fleets so they could be sent in either direction at need.

 The Japanese would have had the advantages of speed (every one of their ships was much faster than every American battleship), heavy guns (nine 18-inch, sixteen 16-inch and forty 14-inch against sixteen 16-inch and sixty 14-inch) and the nearly-unsinkable Yamato.
 The Americans had better protection (at least compared to the six older Japanese battleships) and immeasurably superior gunnery (in addition to radar, the Americans had just completed an intense training cycle where the Japanese battleships practiced haphazardly if at all and were notorious for their poor shooting).

-You can test out that proposition in Second World War at Sea: Midway Deluxe Edition, which includes a section of scenarios based battleship action.
+You can test out that proposition in Second World War at Sea: Midway Deluxe Edition, which includes battleship action.
 It’s not a huge stretch of reality to consider that the American fleet at Midway could have included substantial surface combat power.
 But for the lack of a few more tankers, the battleships would have been there.

 You can order Midway Deluxe right here.

 Sign up for our newsletter right here.
 Your info will never be sold or transferred; we'll just use it to update you on new games and new offers.